DoD-Platform-One/Anchore/chart/README.md

 At this point you can also include other values to customize your install.
 For a prod environment it is important to externalize your dependencies (such as postgres for feeds and redis for the UI).
 Also make sure that you have externalized the main postgres instance as described in the above "Install with Umbrella" section.
 Since these include sensitive values make sure the sensitive values are included in your `secrets.enc.yaml` rather than the unencrypted `configmap.yaml`.

-If you plan to make use of the Enterprise Feeds Service, externalize that postgres config as well.
+If you plan to make use of the Enterprise Feeds Service, you may wish to externalize that postgres as well.
 You should be able to use a separate database in the same instance:

 ```yaml
 stringData: